ThienVie/pwd-and-pin/README.md

 A: I think 3.9

-Q: Why do you don't use liceses?
+Q: Why don't you use liceses?

 A: I am not good in english.
 There are so much unknown words.
 That is all.